quasarframework/icongenie/README.md

 - https://github.com/apache/cordova-plugin-splashscreen#readme

 ## How it Works
-There are 5 things that Icon Factory does with your original file.
+There are 5 things that Icon Genie does with your original file.
 It will create a set of webicons for your project, it will minify those icons, it can make special icns (Mac) / ico (Windows) files for apps that need them and it will create SVG assets.
 Finally it will sort these icons into folders.

 Here is the description of these general functions that are used internally to compose icon sets and if you just want to use them, feel free: